 I'm James Potter, a maker and full-stack developer from the UK.

-Rate This Podcast lets you create a short, memorable link to read on-air and get more reviews for your podcast.
+Rate This Podcast lets you create a short, memorable link to read on-air that gets you more ratings and reviews for your podcast.

 Wikiscope uses your current location to find Wikipedia articles tagged to the world around you and overlays them on to your phone's camera.